-The start date of the pre-Master's programme will be in September.
-The programme starts on Monday, September 3, 2018 and ends on Friday, February 1, 2019.
-After finishing you can directly enter the Master's programme.
-Students doing a pre-Master’s as part of their hbo degree (transfer minor) can enter the Master’s programme in February or September after finishing their hbo Bachelor's programme.
+The pre-Master's programme starts every September.
+After successfully completing the pre-Master programme you can directly enter the Master's programme.
+Students doing their pre-Master’s as part of their University of Applied Sciences degree (transfer minor/'Kies op maat') can enter the Master’s programme in February or September after finishing their University of Applied Sciences Bachelor's programme.

 A pre-Master's programme contains 30 credits.
 This is a fulltime study programme of one semester.